orcc/rvccaltut/net.sf.orcc.tutorial/README.md

 Open RVC CAL Compiler (Orcc) is made for the Eclipse platform.
 So in order to use it you will need to install Java Runtime Environment and Eclipse IDE.

 #### Java Runtime Environment
 You can download and install the latest JRE release from [java.com](https://java.com/en/download/).
-ORCC reqires at least version 1.6 of JRE.
+ORCC reqires version 1.6 of higher of JRE.

 #### Eclipse
 Install Eclipse